 Language Arts

 Reading and writing go hand in hand, and they both operate on a strong working knowledge of language.
 Students need to understand sentence structure, parts of speech (nouns, adjectives, conjunctions, etc.), punctuation, and research skills.
-While we’re shoring up foundational skills for struggling readers, we frame their skills in the broader concept of written and spoken language, be it through books, plays, speeches, emails, manuals, and more.
+While we’re shoring up foundational skills for early readers, we frame their skills in the broader concept of written and spoken language, be it through books, plays, speeches, emails, and more.

-The Academy of Scholars Advantage for Reading Instruction
+The Academy Of Scholars Advantage For Reading Instruction

 At The Academy of Scholars, we give reading instruction the highest priority because we know how high the stakes are.
 “Today’s readers, tomorrow’s leaders”—it’s more than just a clever saying.
 It’s the truth.
 Our goal is to make sure that every student here becomes a proficient reader.